evilnose/vscode-antimony/README.md

 The Antimony extension pack includes two extensions: [Antimony](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony) and [Antimony Syntax](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony-syntax) for the color scheme.
 The [Antimony Extension Pack](https://marketplace.visualstudio.com/items?itemName=stevem.antimony-extension-pack) is also available on the Visual Studio Code Marketplace.
 (We recommend installing the extension pack directly so you have full access to all of the features.) <br/>
 * For installation, download the extension pack from the Visual Studio Code Marketplace and install.
 * When an .ant file is opened for the first time, a pop up will show.
-* Click yes to allow creation of virtual environment and installation of required dependencies <b> (Linux users will have to have python3, venv package and pip installed before clicking yes). <b\>
+* Click yes to allow creation of virtual environment and installation of required dependencies <b> (Linux users will have to have python3, venv package and pip installed before clicking yes). </b>
 * Click no to use your own default python interpreter.
 <br/>
 <p align=center>